 My first visit to Great Smoky Mountains National Park was five years ago, when I stopped by with a friend during my summer-long road trip.

-We opted to hike the Two Chimneys Trail, which leads to one of the highest points in the park.
+We opted to hike the Chimney Tops Trail, which leads to one of the highest points in the park.
 The trek covered two miles, but it was quite vertical.
 Much of the trail was straight up, resulting in an elevation gain of 1,750 feet.

 We made it to the top and enjoyed the views.
 It was early in the summer, so the full blast of green hadn’t blossomed yet; there was still a lot of brown.
 But the sights were impressive anyway.

-After the walk back down, it was time to play on the rocks and in the streams.
+After the walk back down, the Chimney Tops Trail hike was complete, and it was time to play on the rocks and in the streams.
 Good times in the Smokies!